tyler-smith/bitcoin-abc/CONTRIBUTING.md

 ```

-Working with The Bitcoin ABC Repository
+Working with The Bitcoin Cash Repository
 ---------------------------------------

 A typical workflow would be: